Code: 9

-Code: 9 is a hidden camera/reality series that premiered on July 26, 2012 on Disney Channel.
+Code: 9 is a hidden camera/reality television series that premiered on July 26, 2012 on Disney Channel.
 It is hosted by In the Qube star Wes Dening.
 The series involves a family pulling a prank with their unsuspecting parents.
 The entire group has to plan and execute the prank with one family member going undercover to pull the prank off.
-The series was not renewed for a second season, and was cancelled after only 1 season, despite encouraging opening ratings.
+The series was not renewed for a second season, and was cancelled after only one season, despite encouraging opening ratings.

 Episodes

 Broadcast

 The series originally aired from July 26, 2012 to December 5, 2012 on Disney Channel and from November 19, 2012 to December 5, 2012 on Disney XD.
 It premiered on November 10, 2012 on Disney Channel (Australia and New Zealand), on January 4, 2013 on Disney Channel (Southeast Asia), and on January 12, 2013 on Disney Channel (UK and Ireland).
 The series was going to air on Family Channel but it was moved to Disney XD (Canada) on January 12, 2013.